akhil-reddy/beads/README.md

 ## Documentation Style

 The project follows a coupled documentation style where
-1. _README.md_ files represent the design and subjective documentation including opinions, thoughts, assumptions and ideas
+1. _README.md_ files describe the design and subjective documentation including opinions, thoughts, assumptions and ideas
-2. In-code documentation represents the isolated function description and details
+2. In-code documentation describes the isolated function description and details

 ## License